ICTU/quality-time/docs/src/intro.md

 - Robust data collection (the collector should never fail, even in the face of misconfigured or unavailable sources).
 - Measurement history is kept in a database, allowing for time travel.
-- Easy report configuration via the UI.
+- Report configuration via the UI.
 - Multiple reports in one *Quality-time* instance.
 - LDAP-integration.
 - Generic false-positive management.